What’s the Best Age to Go Back to School? (Spoiler: It’s Any Age!)

 Frequently Asked Questions

-The COVID-19 pandemic acted as a catalyst for digital learning worldwide.
-In 2020 alone, over 190 countries closed their schools and universities, impacting over 90% of the world’s student population.
+The Covid-19 pandemic acted as a catalyst for digital learning worldwide.
+In 2020 alone, more than 190 countries closed their schools and universities, impacting more than 90% of the world’s student population.
 Education providers had to adapt rapidly, implementing Learning Management Systems (LMS) and reconfiguring curriculum delivery to meet online standards.

 Fast-forward to today, and the global online learning market is expected to exceed $350 billion by 2030, according to various market research studies.
 Online learning is now mainstream, with institutions investing heavily in technology, content development, and digital infrastructure.